Group Life Insurance in Canada: What It Covers, How It Works and Is It Enough?

 Employee Optional Life Insurance

-For employees who find that the basic coverage isn’t enough for their needs (e.g., to cover a mortgage), Employee Optional Life allows them to purchase additional protection for themselves at their own expense.
+For employees who find that the basic coverage isn’t enough for their needs (e.g., to cover a mortgage), Employee Optional Life Insurance allows them to purchase additional protection for themselves at their own expense.

 The main benefit is access to group rates, which are typically much lower than the rates an individual would find on the open market.
 Premiums are 100% employee-funded through convenient payroll deductions.